 Another important aspect of investing in the stock market is never letting emotions take over your investment decisions.
 The stock market, by principle, fluctuates continuously.
 Do not make any impulsive decisions based on the point performance of the market.
 This is another area where SIPs make a lot of difference.
 By bringing discipline into the investment approach, you can help yourself not react to the short-term volatility of the markets.

 People who had invested in mutual funds 15 years ago are now reaping big rewards.
 Let’s have a look at some examples.

-Let’s say you had started a SIP of ₹3000 per month in HDFC Top 200 (see more details of this mutual fund here) in 1999.
-In a 15 year period, you would have spent a total of around ₹5.4 lakh.
+Let’s say you started a SIP of ₹3000 per month in HDFC Top 200 (see more details of this mutual fund here) in 1999.
+In a 15-year period, you would have spent a total of around ₹5.4 lakh.
 At the same time, your investment would be worth almost a whopping ₹35 lakh!